afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/REQUEST_LIFECYCLE_PERMISIONS_ROUTES.md

 ## Overview

-The DepLLC CRM system implements a **multi-layered security architecture** with dynamic role-based permissions.
+The Digi Era Pro CRM system implements a **multi-layered security architecture** with dynamic role-based permissions.
 Every request goes through multiple validation stages to ensure users can only access resources they're authorized for.

 ### Key Components:
 - **NextAuth.js** for authentication